Agricultural Law Schools: How to Choose

 How to Choose an Agricultural Law School

 A few law schools offer specialized programs in which students take courses in a specific area, such as constitutional law, intellectual property law and agricultural law.
 At these schools, students can take a specialized curriculum within their J.D.
 (Juris Doctor) degree program.
 LL.M.
 (Master of Laws) programs are available as well.
-In addition to choosing specialized programs, students may wish to consider a number of other factors.

 Summary of Important Considerations